-Elevated Lp(a) levels are associated with increased risk for several cardiovascular diseases including ASCVD (27,75), aortic stenosis/CAVD (80), ischemic stroke (81), peripheral arterial disease (PAD) (82), heart failure (83,84), and atrial fibrillation (85).
-Based on the data from the Copenhagen General Population Study Lp(a) levels required to achieve hazard ratio of 1.5 are 154 nmol/l (~62 mg/dl) for CAVD, 193 nmol/l (~77 mg/dl) for MI, 261 nmol/l (~104 mg/dl) for ischemic stroke, and 323 nmol/l (~129 mg/dl) for HF (72).
-Although average or median Lp(a) levels differ globally and across ancestries, the relative risk associated with baseline Lp(a) concentrations appears to be broadly consistent among the populations studied to date (2).

-However, the impact of ASCVD attributable to elevated Lp(a) levels may be over twice as high in individuals of African descent compared to those of Caucasian descent (86).
-An analysis of the Women's Health Study (WHS) where the influence of Lp(a), LDL-C, and hsCRP levels on the 30-year risk of CVD events in women was quantified.
-Elevated Lp(a) levels at baseline were a significant predictor of cardiovascular events over 30 years of follow-up (HR 1.33, 95%CI 1.21-1.47).
+Elevated Lp(a) levels are associated with increased risk for several cardiovascular diseases including ASCVD [27, 75], aortic stenosis/calcific aortic valve disease (CAVD) [80], ischemic stroke [81], peripheral arterial disease (PAD) [82], heart failure [83, 84], and atrial fibrillation [85].
+Based on the data from the Copenhagen General Population Study, Lp(a) levels required to achieve a hazard ratio of 1.5 are 154 nmol/l (~62 mg/ dl) for CAVD, 193 nmol/l (~77 mg/dl) for MI, 261 nmol/l (~104 mg/dl) for ischemic stroke, and 323 nmol/l (~129 mg/dl) for HF [72].
+Although average or median Lp(a) levels differ globally and across ancestries, the relative risk associated with baseline Lp(a) concentrations appears to be broadly consistent among the populations studied to date [2].
+However, the impact of ASCVD attributable to elevated Lp(a) levels may be over twice as high in individuals of African descent compared to those of Caucasian descent [86].
+In an analysis of the Women's Health Study (WHS), the influence of Lp(a), LDL-C, and hsCRP levels on the 30year risk of CVD events in women was quantified.
+Elevated Lp(a) levels at baseline were a significant predictor of cardiovascular events over 30 years of follow-up (HR = 1.33, 95% CI: 1.21-1.47).
 Each of these three biomarkers contributed independently to risk assessment.
-Considering Lp(a) measurement in addition to traditional markers, such as LDL-C and hsCRP, improves long-term assessment of cardiovascular risk in women (87).
-Metaanalysis of randomized controlled trials involving statin therapy including those with and without clinical ASCVD demonstrate that Lp(a) is an independent risk factor across the spectrum of LDL-C, including those with LDL-C <77 mg/dL (88).
+Considering Lp(a) measurement in addition to traditional markers, such as LDL-C and hsCRP, improves long-term assessment of cardiovascular risk in women [87].
+A meta-analysis of randomized controlled trials (RCTs) involving statin therapy including those with and without clinical ASCVD demonstrated that Lp(a) is an independent risk factor across the spectrum of LDL-C, including those with LDL-C < 77 mg/dl [88].

-HsCRP is widely recognized as a marker for systemic inflammation and is frequently used in clinical settings to assess inflammatory status and the risk of inflammation-related ASCVD (89).
-Available studies have shown that in patients with elevated Lp(a) higher level of hsCRP has been also observed (3).
+HsCRP is widely recognized as a marker for systemic inflammation and is frequently used in clinical settings to assess inflammatory status and the risk of inflammation-related ASCVD [89].
+Previous research showed that elevated Lp(a) was associated with a higher level of hsCRP [3].
 Recent studies have investigated the association between Lp(a) levels and the risk of major adverse cardiovascular events (MACE) concerning hsCRP levels.
-Small at al. showed that higher levels of Lp(a) were associated with MACE, MI, and PAD in both primary and secondary prevention populations regardless of baseline hsCRP (90,91).
-Interestingly, Arnold et al. observed that while among individuals without coronary heart disease (CHD) Lp(a) was significantly associated with incident CHD regardless of hsCRP, in participants with CHD at baseline, Lp(a) was related to recurrent CHD events only in those with residual inflammatory risk (92).
-Similar results were observed in the analysis from the MESA (Multi-Ethnic Study of Atherosclerosis) study, when authors showed Lp(a)-associated ASCVD risk only with concomitant elevation of hsCRP (93).
-Due to the inconsistency of these studies, this issue merits further investigation (70,94).
-Recently, Albena et al. (95) conducted a meta-analysis of 562,301 individuals from 11 large cohort studies to clarify this issue.
-They demonstrated that elevated Lp(a) was significantly associated with an increased risk of MACE, regardless of hsCRP levels, in both primary and secondary prevention settings (95).
-This discovery highlights that Lp(a) contributes to atherogenesis through various mechanisms and holds significant clinical implications for Lp(a)-targeted therapies, indicating their potential effectiveness in all patients with elevated Lp(a), not just those with concurrently high Lp(a) and elevated hsCRP levels (95).
+Small et al. found that higher levels of Lp(a) were associated with MACE, MI, and PAD in both primary and secondary prevention populations regardless of baseline hsCRP [90, 91].
+Interestingly, Arnold et al. observed that while among individuals without coronary heart disease (CHD) Lp(a) was significantly associated with incident CHD regardless of hsCRP, in participants with CHD at baseline, Lp(a) was related to recurrent CHD events only in those with residual inflammatory risk [92].
+Similar results were observed in the analysis from the MESA (Multi-Ethnic Study of Atherosclerosis) study, which identified Lp(a)-associated ASC-VD risk only with concomitant elevation of hsCRP [93].
+Due to the inconsistency of these studies, this issue merits further investigation [70, 94].

+Recently, Alebna et al. [95] conducted a meta-analysis of 562,301 individuals from 11 large cohort studies to clarify this issue.
+They found that elevated Lp(a) was significantly associated with an increased risk of MACE, regardless of hsCRP levels, in both primary and secondary prevention settings [95].
+This discovery highlights that Lp(a) contributes to atherogenesis through various mechanisms and holds significant clinical implications for Lp(a)-targeted therapies, indicating their potential effectiveness in all patients with elevated Lp(a), not just those with concurrently high Lp(a) and elevated hsCRP levels [95].